-In addition to meeting the State's network adequacy standards, federal and state statutes and regulations require Standard Plans and BH I/DD Tailored Plans to contract with certain types of providers.
+In addition to meeting the State's network adequacy standards, federal and state statutes and regulations require Standard Plans and Tailored Plans to contract with certain types of providers.
 Federal regulations require plan networks to include at least one federally qualified health center (FQHC), at least one rural health clinic (RHC), and at least one freestanding birth center (FBC), where available, for the plan's contracted service area.
-North Carolina statute48 requires Standard Plans and BH I/DD Tailored Plans to contract with all "essential providers" in their geographical coverage area, unless the Department approves an alternative arrangement for securing the types of services offered by the essential providers.
-Essential providers include FQHCs, free/charitable clinics, State veterans' homes, and LHDs.
+North Carolina statute requires Standard Plans and Tailored Plans to contract with all "essential providers" in their geographical coverage area, unless the Department approves an alternative arrangement for securing the types of services offered by the essential providers.
+Essential providers include FQHCs, free/charitable clinics, rural health centers, State veterans' homes, and LHDs.

-Regardless of network status, Standard Plans and BH I/DD Tailored Plans must allow members access to Indian Health Care Providers (IHCPs), including CHIA and family planning providers.
+Regardless of network status, Standard Plans and Tailored Plans must allow eligible members access to Indian Health Care Providers (IHCPs), including CHIA and family planning providers.